mayahq/maya-toy-engine/wiki/new-components/InJS.md

 ### Step 3: Create input & output ports

 The actual endpoint for the port is passed via CLI flag.
 In our case the _Runtime_ uses `-port.in` flag to pass a TCP endpoint (e.g. `tcp://127.0.0.1:5000`).
 Input ports are sockets of type `pull` and you should call their`bindSync` method (these ports are passive and wait for connections).
 The output port is created similar to the input port but with different type `push` as it used to send (push) data to it.
 You also need to call `connect` method of this port instead of `bindSync`.
+Make sure you install zmq using `npm install zeromq`

 ```
-var zmq  = require('zmq')
+var zmq  = require('zeromq')
   , receiver = zmq.socket('pull')
   , sender = zmq.socket('push');